disastrid/instruments_lab/docs/_research/dbox.md

 The Hackable Instruments project undertook a series of studies, inspired by the practice of circuit bending and by the HCI literature on appropriation, examining how performers use and modify musical instruments.

-# Constraints and Creativity: the Cube Instrument Study
+## Constraints and Creativity: the Cube Instrument Study

-[photo of cube instrument]
+{% include single-image-research.html fileName="hackable/cube_inst2.jpg" %}

 Many digital musical instrument designs seek to give the performer as much control as possible.
 But could giving them less control actually be a creative benefit?

 That constraints can be a source of creative inspiration has long been known.
-Building on earlier work by Gurevich et al. [http://www.nime.org/proceedings/2010/nime2010_106.pdf], we created a highly constrained, self-contained musical instrument with a touch sensor and speaker in a wooden cube.
+Building on earlier work by [Gurevich et al.](http://www.nime.org/proceedings/2010/nime2010_106.pdf), we created a highly constrained, self-contained musical instrument with a touch sensor and speaker in a wooden cube.
 We made 10 copies of the instrument with identical hardware and two different versions of the software:

 Two degrees of freedom: pressure changes timbre, touch position changes pitch One degree of freedom: pressure changes timbre, but no pitch control